IDN-C-X/ZeldrisRobot/README.md

-# SKYLEE-BOT
+# SKYLEEBOT

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/843cdeb7f4124dd39eb3930939478259)](https://app.codacy.com/manual/starry69/skyleebot?utm_source=github.com&utm_medium=referral&utm_content=starry69/skyleebot&utm_campaign=Badge_Grade_Dashboard)

 A modular telegram Python bot running on python3 with an sqlalchemy database.

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.
-Note that this is a fork of the well-known Telegram-bot of it's time @BanhammerMarie_bot from Paul Larson.
+Note that this project uses well-known Telegram-bot of it's time @BanhammerMarie_bot from Paul Larson as it's base.

 Can be found on telegram as [Skylee](https://t.me/skylee_bot).